nickbutcher/AdaptiveIconPlayground/README.md

 ![demo](screenshots/adaptive-icon-playground-demo.gif)

-This app finds all installed apps sporting an adaptive icon and display them in a grid.
-It then allows you to toggle different mask shapes, approximating how the icon might display on different devices.
-It also offers some explorations of visual effects that launchers may apply to adaptive icons.
+This app finds all installed apps sporting an adaptive icon and displays them in a grid.
+It then allows you to toggle different mask shapes (approximating how the icon might display on different devices) and explore visual effects may be applied.
 Currently offered:
 - Layer translation parallax based on scroll
 - Layer scale parallax based on touch